Your support for our advertisers helps cover the cost of hosting, research, and maintenance of this document

 4. footnoted

-Footnoted citations are common in History and some other Humanities disciplines, to the extent that scholars in these fields actually call their references ‘footnotes’.
+Footnoted citations are common in History and some other Humanities disciplines, so much so that scholars in these fields actually call their references ‘footnotes’.
 The command \footcite produces a superscript number like an ordinary footnote, and a short reference at the foot of the page.
-It is only relevant when using author-year styles (in numeric style it would just produce the reference number at the foot of the page, which would be misleading).
+It is only relevant when using author-year styles (in numeric style it would just produce the reference number at the foot of the page, which would be misleading because it would be different to the actual footnote number!).
 The references at the end of the document are given in full, and are usually sorted alphabetically by first surname.

-To direct your reader to a specific page or chapter, you can add a prefix and/or a suffix as optional arguments in square brackets before the label.
+To direct your reader to a specific page or chapter in your reference, you can add a prefix and/or a suffix as optional arguments in square brackets before the label.

 ...as shown by \textcite[p 12]{mathwrite}.